-For the last two weeks, the different brand´s have been targeting those that want to impress their couples.
+For the last two weeks, brands have been targeting those that want to impress their partners.
 The ones that finally end up celebrating are expected to spend an average of 140€ in restaurants, retail, jewellery shops, flower stores, greeting cards or sweets.

-But is real love up to a one-day demonstration?
-Loving profoundly does not justify breaking your Budget.
-It´s true that Valentine's Day creates excessive pressure on us to spend, but there are ways of joining the show within our means.
-Things, like cooking a themed meal at home in front of a lovely decorated table or planning a day out with exhibitions, are alternatives to keep emotional crisis off our front door.
+But is real love dependent on a one-day demonstration?
+Loving profoundly does not justify breaking your budget.
+It's true that Valentine's Day creates excessive pressure on us to spend, but there are ways of joining in within our means.
+Things like cooking a themed meal at home in front of a beautifully decorated table or planning a day out with exhibitions, are alternatives to keep emotional crisis from our front door.

 What are we buying?

-Sometimes, purchasing fashion cheapies contributes to the harm of the environment and represents a waste of money on something that won’t last.
+Sometimes, purchasing fashion on the cheap contributes to harming the environment and represents a waste of money on something that won’t last.

-For example, on Valentine's day more than 40% of us expect an experienced-based gift, but on the other hand only some of us a prepared to offer one in exchange.
+For example, on Valentine's day more than 40% of us expect an experienced-based gift, but on the other hand only some of us are prepared to offer one in exchange.

 Whether you’re in your home city or travelling around the world here are some suggestions on how to shop smarter and in a more responsible way:

-Reading labels - We recommend to try and develop a habit of reading labels before buying something.
-This will help us understand the fabric of the product is made from, and the necessary care that’s needed for the item to last longer.
+Reading labels - We recommend to try and develop the habit of reading labels before buying something.
+This will help to understand the fabric the product is made from, and the necessary care that’s needed for the item to last longer.

-Longer life - Many brands engage with clients by frequently launching new models that are already born with an expiry date.
-Items that are designed with a short life expectancy and sometimes fall to pieces so that we throw them only to purchase new ones.
-This kind of procedure is known as planned obsolescence.
-SEE BELOW
+Longer life - Many brands purposefully launch new models that are born with an expiry date - items that are designed with a short life expectancy and sometimes fall to pieces so that we throw them away only to purchase new ones.
+This is known as planned obsolescence.

 For example, are you buying a new digital camera?
 Consider purchasing a new digital camera every three or four years rather than every year as new models are announced.
-Lengthen the timeframe for which your purchases serve you.
-Create a wish list of items and then purchase from that list that has been on it for a month or more.
+Lengthen the time frame for which your purchases serve you.
+Create a wish list of items and then purchase from that list only when an item has been on it for a year or more.

-Be aware of purchasing cheap items that don’t last and encourage saving up money to buy higher quality products that last longer.
+Be cautious of purchasing cheap items that don’t last and instead save up money to buy higher quality products that last longer.

-Rock your basics - Wear neutral and straightforward designs for styling more looks with the lesser number of products.
+Rock your basics - Wear neutral and straightforward designs for styling more looks with a lesser number of items.